 It is generally composed of asphaltene resin and other petroleum compounds.

-Different compositions of bitumen result in different properties.
+Different compositions of bitumen result in other properties.

 Origin of bitumen

-Bitumen is found in nature and also can be extracted from crude oil.
+Bitumen is naturally occurring and can also be extracted from crude oil.

 1. Bitumen of natural origin